PaddlePaddle/PaddleX/docs/module_usage/tutorials/cv_modules/open_vocabulary_detection.en.md

 </table>

 * The `model_name` must be specified.
 After specifying `model_name`, the model parameters built into PaddleX will be used by default.
 If `model_dir` is specified, the user-defined model will be used.
 * `thresholds` is the filtering threshold used by the model.
-The default is None, which means using the settings from the previous layer.
+The default is None, which means using the settings from the lower priority.
 The priority of parameter settings from high to low is: `predict parameter input > create_model initialization input > yaml configuration file setting`.
   * The GroundingDINO series of models require two thresholds during inference: box_threshold (default 0.3) and text_threshold (default 0.25).
 The parameter input format is `{"box_threshold": 0.3, "text_threshold": 0.25}`.

 * The `predict()` method of the open-vocabulary object detection model is called for inference prediction.
 The parameters of the `predict()` method are `input`, `batch_size`, `thresholds`, and `prompt`, with specific explanations as follows: